thoughtbot/maintaining-open-source-projects/book/03-git.md

 and how it affects the software.
 A more informative message could spare that effort for *everyone*.
 Any commit message can be a potential time sink or serve as never-too-verbose documentation.
-An informative commit message lets anyone decide if the solution still applies, and if it’s a good solution for the problem at hand or we can find better alternatives.
+An informative commit message lets anyone decide if the solution still applies, and if it’s a good solution to the problem at hand or we can find better alternatives.

 A good commit message should answer three questions: